rxseven/docker-playground/README.md

 make setup
 ```

+> Note: by running this command, you will be asking for the administrator password to allow the script to add custom host names for a self-signed SSL certificate in `/etc/hosts` file which requires the superuser privileges.

-> This command will take a few minutes (depending on your hardware) to complete configuring the development environment on your machine.
+> Note: this command will take a few minutes (depending on your hardware) to complete configuring the development environment.

 **4.** Open the project with your editor of choice or with Visual Studio Code: